Dan-wanna-M/formatron/README.md

 ### Support OpenAI or in general API-based LLM solutions
 They don't support efficient logits masking per token, nullifying most benefits of constrained decoding.
+### Semantic Validation
+Although constrained decoding can enforce certain formats in generated text, they cannot guarantee that the output aligns with the users' intention.
+In other words, if the model is inadequate or the prompt is poorly written, it's possible to generate well-formatted but meaningless output.
 ### Context-Sensitive Validation
 Unfortunately, many formats require context-sensitive validation.
 For example, two keys in a JSON object must not be equal to each other.